Coronavirus: more economic support on its way as pressure mounts to raise alert level

 "If we do end up in a situation where we're moving up and down these levels for a number of months, what does that mean for people's incomes?
 What does that mean for the way we go about our daily lives?"

-National Finance spokesman Paul Goldsmith said restricting domestic travel to an essential-only basis, while justified for health reasons, had added to the pressure put on businesses.
+National Finance spokesman Paul Goldsmith said restricting domestic travel to an essential-only basis, while justified for health reasons, had added to the pressure on businesses.

 "The current wage subsidy settings are too tight, so that most workers – who work for medium sized and larger firms – are not covered," Goldsmith said.

-Robertson said the Government was treating the crisis as a marathon and not a sprint, which is also why it hasn't gone directly to the highest alert level, he said.
+Robertson said the Government was treating the crisis as a marathon and not a sprint, which is also why it hadn't gone directly to the highest alert level, he said.

-The alert level was set based on advice from experts, including Director-General of Health Ashley Bloomfield, and the Government was poised to raise the response very quickly if needed.
+The alert level was set on advice from experts, including Director-General of Health Ashley Bloomfield.
+The Government was poised to raise the alert level quickly if needed.

-Australia Prime Minister Scott Morrison has warned "draconian measures", including a nationwide lockdown, could soon be implemented as cases there top 1000 with seven deaths.
+Meanwhile, Australia Prime Minister Scott Morrison has warned "draconian measures", including a nationwide lockdown, could soon be implemented as cases there top 1000 with seven deaths.

 Four jurisdictions – the Northern Territory, South Australia, Western Australia and Tasmania – have effectively closed their borders to outside travel.

-A petition authored by an urgent care physician and supported by many health workers calling for alert level 4 to be actioned immediately in New Zealand has amassed more than 5000 signatures.
+And a petition backed by frontline health workers calling for alert level 4 to be actioned immediately in New Zealand has amassed more than 5000 signatures.

-Dr Kelvin Ward said enforced isolation of confirmed Covid-19 patients and a full social lockdown was the only way to slow the spread of the virus.
+Urgent car physician Dr Kelvin Ward said enforced isolation of confirmed Covid-19 patients and a full social lockdown was the only way to slow the virus' spread.

 Raising the alert level to four would mean full lockdown of all non-essential businesses, rationing supplies, severe travel restrictions and major reprioritisation of healthcare facilities.